School Holidays (Meals and Activities) Bill

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts due to this Act, will be funded by Parliament.
-No specific figures are provided.
+The bill states that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
+No specific figures are provided in the bill itself.

 Groups Affected

-• Children in England and Wales, particularly those in deprived areas: They will directly benefit from access to free meals and activities during school holidays.
+- Children in deprived areas: They will directly benefit from access to free meals and activities during school holidays.

-• Supermarkets and Food Manufacturers: They may have opportunities to donate surplus food to aid the program.
+- Supermarkets and food manufacturers: They may contribute surplus food stock to support the program.

 Powered by nyModel